Jbase16/README-Generator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-A project designed to showcase how to create a professional README.md file dynamically using a command-line application.
+This project is designed to showcase how to create a professional README.md file dynamically using a command-line application.

 ## Table of Contents
 - [Installation](#installation)